 CPPC owns and operates a 70-MW Bunker C-fired power plant located in Cebu City.
 The company was incorporated on 13 July 1994.
 It is one of the largest diesel-powered plants on the island of Cebu.
 Commissioned in 1998, the CPPC plant was constructed pursuant to a BOT contract to supply 62 MW of power to Visayan Electric.

 CPPC is a joint undertaking between AboitizPower and the Vivant Group.
-As of 30 September 2020, AboitizPower beneficially owns 60% of CPPC.
+AboitizPower beneficially owns 60% of CPPC.